FireChickenProductivity/MouseControlChicken/README.md

 chicken choose default display: Opens a dialogue showing options for the default display for the active grid.
 An option can be chosen by dictating "choose (option number)".

 chicken screen next: Makes the active mouse grid around the next screen.
-The words screen is optional.
+The word screen is optional.

 chicken screen last: Makes the active mouse grid around the previous screen.
-The words screen is optional.
+The word screen is optional.

 chicken screen (number): Makes the active mouse grid around the specified screen.